OpenWeightlessCIC/OpenWeightless/README.md

 DERIVATIVE WORKS:
 Branches and derivative works are permitted under the Creative Commons Attribution 4.0 International License.
 Be aware however that derivative works are not permitted to use the Weightless or OpenWeightless trademarks without permission.
-Be aware also that operating the Weightless-P radio protocol stack in any capacity is permitted while the developer / user is a signed up member of the Weightless SIG (Special Interest Group)  see:  http://www.weightless.org/membership/weightless-developer
+Be aware also that operating the Weightless radio protocol stack in any capacity is permitted while the developer / user is a signed up member of the Weightless SIG (Special Interest Group)  see:  http://www.weightless.org/membership/weightless-developer

 CONTRIBUTIONS:
 Contributions are welcomed, as are sample source code provided as a proof of concept / example.